danielleroslund/danielleroslund/README.md

 I've built projects involving authentication, CRUD operations and full-stack applications with React and Spring Boot.
 To deepen my understanding beyond frameworks, I'm currently building databases, web servers and other systems from scratch to explore how modern software works beneath the surface.

-I am always eager to learn and improve my skills.
-I am seeking backend, frontend, or full-stack opportunities where I can continue growing as a developer.
+I'm always eager to learn, improve my skills and take on new challenges.
+I'm currently seeking backend, frontend or full-stack opportunities where I can continue growing as a developer.

-**Tech Stack**
-Java • Spring Boot • REST API • React • AngularJS • JavaScript • HTML • CSS • MySQL • Python • AI Agents • Kotlin • C# • Git • Docker • Maven

 > 🚀 *Building software.
 Exploring systems.
 Understanding how things work beneath the surface.*